bevyengine/rfcs/rfcs/80-curve-trait.md

     S: Interpolable,
 { //... }
 ```
-As you can see, `map` takes our curve and, consuming it, produces a new curve whose sample values are the images
+As you can see, `map` takes our curve and, consuming it, produces a new curve whose sample values are the sample
-under `f` of those from the function that we started with.
-For example, if we started with a curve in
+values of the starting curve mapped through `f`.
+For example, if we started with a curve in three-dimensional space
-three-dimensional space and wanted to project it onto the XY-plane, we could do that with `map`:
+and wanted to project it onto the XY-plane, we could do that with `map`:
 ```rust
 // A 3d curve, implementing `Curve<Vec3>`
 let my_3d_curve = function_curve(2.0, |t| Vec3::new(t * t, 2.0 * t, t - 1.0));